EmployeeIssues.comU.S. Employee Rights in Plain English

 Employment Discrimination Definition

-Employment discrimination occurs when employers (or unions or employment agencies) illegally single out employees and job candidates.
-Anti-discrimination laws and related regulations are issued and enforced at the Federal level by the U.S. Equal Employment Opportunity Commission (EEOC).
+Employment discrimination occurs when employers (or unions or employment agencies) illegally single out employees or job applicants on the basis of their characteristics.
+Anti-discrimination laws and related regulations that deal with employment are enforced at the Federal level by the U.S. Equal Employment Opportunity Commission (EEOC).

 According to the EEOC, employers cannot discriminate against employees or job applicants in any aspect of employment, including the following.

-To be the "illegal" form of employment discrimination at the Federal level, employers must adversely single out employees on the basis of age, creed, disability, national origin, race, religion, military duty, genetics or sex, in violation of Federal employment discrimination laws (or other laws that have anti-discrimination provisions).
+To be the "illegal" form of employment discrimination at the Federal level, employers must adversely single out employees on the basis of age, creed, disability, national origin, race, color, religion, military duty, genetics or sex (gender), in violation of Federal employment discrimination laws or other laws that have anti-discrimination provisions.

 If employers adversely single out employees for reasons that aren't specifically prohibited by discrimination laws or related regulations, then employees are not protected from those types of employment discrimination.